-So, your college hoodie, sweat pants and running shoes work, right?
+So, your college hoodie, sweat pants, and running shoes work, right?
 Wrong.

 Women should wear a top, skirt or dress pants and a blazer.
 Men should wear a suit and tie.
-Men and women both need to make sure their clothes are clean, pressed and of a professional style and color.
+Men and women both need to make sure their clothes are clean, pressed, and of a professional style and color.
 If you don’t have suitable attire or can’t afford to buy new clothes, ask a friend to borrow a nice outfit or shop the resale racks.
 Shoes should fit well and be comfortable to walk in.
 (Another tip for the guys: when wearing suits or dress slacks, be sure to wear dress socks and not white athletic socks!)

 Do Your Homework

 Connect on social media.
-Follow, like, share and comment on company posts as well as individuals from that company who might be involved in recruiting or hiring.
+Follow, like, share, and comment on company posts as well as individuals from that company who might be involved in recruiting or hiring.

-Once you know what companies and potential opportunities available, figure out what makes you stand out from the crowd.
+Once you know what companies and potential opportunities are available, figure out what makes you stand out from the crowd.
 Recruiters and HR professionals see hundreds of students a day so make sure they know what makes you unique.
-How will your skills, knowledge and experience match what employers are looking for?
+How will your skills, knowledge, and experience match what employers are looking for?
 Prepare and practice your pitch!

 Bring along copies of your resume printed on professional resume paper.
 Take more resumes with you than you expect you’ll need.
 If you need help getting your resume written professionally, talk to your career services department.
 They are a great resource for resume writing and editing.

 Want to really impress?
 Bring business cards!
-Online companies like Vista-Print offer cards that are inexpensive and easy to design with quick turn-around.
+Online companies like Vista-Print offer cards that are inexpensive and easy to design with a quick turn-around.
 Get extra points by bringing cards that coordinate with your resume (consistent branding).